-We have long drawn inspiration from the natural world.
-The very existence of flowers and plants remind us that life can be unexpectedly beautiful.
-But it can also be unexpectedly hard.
-Not all wounds are visible.
-One in four people will be affected by mental health problems in their lifetime.
-Yet, it is still an underfunded and often unacknowledged illness.
-We want to break that taboo.
+We have long drawn inspiration from the natural world and its profoundly calming effects; the very existence of flowers and plants remind us that while life can be demanding and hard at times, it can also be incredibly beautiful.
+In some ways, plants and people aren’t all that dissimilar; just as you can’t see a plant’s tangle of roots buried in the soil, not all of a person’s wounds or feelings are visible on the surface.
+One in four people will be affected by mental health problems in their lifetime, yet it is still an underfunded and often unacknowledged illness.* We want to break that taboo.

 Our mission has always been to inspire, connect and uplift people through fragrance.
-And so, our work with mental health charities over the past decade is a natural evolution of this mission.
+And so, for more than a decade, our work with mental health charities has been a natural evolution of this mission.
 To nurture the most vulnerable members of the community.
 To help people talk about their feelings.
-To create gardens where people can discover the restorative effects of nature.
+To create gardens where people can discover the calming effects of nature.

-We are as dedicated now as ever and are thrilled to announce the launch of the Shining A Light On Mental Health Foundation, supported by Jo Malone London.
-The Foundation supports individuals and families affected by mental health problems through dedicated projects with inspirational charities.
+We are as dedicated as ever to our charity mission and so, in 2022, we launched the Shining A Light On Mental Health Foundation, supported by Jo Malone London.
+The foundation supports individuals and families affected by mental health problems through dedicated projects with inspirational charities.